A Week in Antigua Guatemala

 We found a quaint and quiet condo to stay at in a new development at the edge of town.
 They built it with the old world style and cobbled streets.
 There are many places to stay in Antigua including beautiful hotels to Airbnb‘s.

 We had rented a car, so we drove close to the center of town and walked around.
 You can also rent a tuk-tuk to take you around the city.
+Any way you choose to travel, your ride is going to be a bumpy one!

 If you’re up for an adventure, the “chicken buses” are available to take you between cities.
 That is how many locals get around.
 You want to know where you are going and keep your valuables on you and hard to get to.
 As you can tell, these are just old school buses and that’s how comfortable they are, too.
 Plus they tend to get crowded.
 I am very glad that we were able to rent a car!
 If I were going there without my husband who is fluent in Spanish, I would hire a private shuttle to get around like this one: Guatemalan Transport.